jdermont/playground-qxdkw4rx/statement.md

 # Second script

 This one is more flexible.
+The variables are stored in array and the for loops more resemble the matrix operations.
 With HIDDEN = 3, it behaves the same as the first script.

 ```python runnable
 import random